zendesk/proactive_tickets_app/README.md

 #### Contributors

-* Erin Boyle
-* Elyse Kanagaratnam
-* Jesper Christiansen
-* Kevin Vanscoder
-* Stephanie Zou

-Please submit bug reports to jchristiansen@zendesk.com.
+Please submit bug reports as issues on GitHub.
 Pull requests are welcome.

 ### Screenshot(s):
-[put your screenshots down here.]